 Today’s complex public health problems demand a collaborative, engaged research approach, whereby those most impacted by health inequities have a genuine “voice” in pursuing solutions.

-- Week-long intensive course from July 16 - 21, 2017 at the University of Michigan in Ann Arbor, MI;
+- Week-long intensive course at the University of Michigan in Ann Arbor, MI;

 - Monthly learning activities (e.g., webinars, mentoring calls, and online forums) during the one-year program period;

 - Non-competitive grant proposal writing and funding opportunity; and